Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Data Leakage

-In summary, the evaluations conducted without observing the global timeline in an offline setting may suffer from data leakage, rendering to incomparable results.
-Experiments conducted in this way also contribute to the difficulty of reproducibility.
-In reality, users may interact with a system at any time; new items may become available in the system at any time; outdated item are removed from the system at any time.
-For example, an iPhone model is usually discontinued after two years of its release, and the phone changes from its first generation in 2007 to iPhone 14 in 2022.
-Many widely used datasets in RecSys research cover user-item interactions collected in a long time period, \eg more than 10 years for MovieLens, Yelp, and Amazon~\cite{dataLeakage}.
-A simple way of partitioning data into train/test without considering timeline is a much simplification to the research on RecSys.
+In summary, the evaluations conducted without observing the global timeline in an offline setting may suffer from data leakage, rendering to incomparable results~\cite{dataLeakage}.
+Experiments conducted in this way also contribute to the difficulty of reproducibility~\cite{futureItemRec}.
+In fact, a simple way of partitioning data into train/test without considering timeline is also a form of simplification to the RecSys research problem.
+With time taken into consideration in recent evaluations~\cite{ICTIR22Loyal,CVTT,Perspective22forgetting,StreamingSession22}, we start to obtain counter-intuitive observations listed in the Introduction section.